 A Sequence (also known as a Cadence) is a step-by-step plan of prospecting activities pertaining to a potential contact.
-It’s created as part of a business-to-business (B2B) lead generation campaign and carried out by Sales Development Reps (SDRs).
+It’s created as part of a B2B lead generation campaign and carried out by Sales Development Reps (SDRs).

 Modern Sales Engagement Platforms and Customer Relationship Management (CRM) tools enable sales teams to build, test, run, change and analyze a sales Sequence.